meshi-team/project-zomboid-server/zomboid-server/docs/server_customization/1-server-base-variables-and-flags.md

 ## Description

 This document lists all the environment variables you can customize when running the Project Zomboid server in Docker.
-These variables are used as command-line flags to initialize the server startup process.
+Most of these variables are used as command-line flags to initialize the server startup process.
 They allow you to configure your server without modifying any files, simply override them when starting your container.

 **All variables listed below can be customized using Docker's `-e` flag.**